Gizmotronn/memoglue/sololearnbasicconceptspython.md

 * Newlines - Python provides an easy way to avoid manually writing \n to escape newlines in a string
 * Create a string with 3 sets of quotes, and newlines that are created by pressing enter are automatically escaped for you

+(## Simple Input and Output)
+* Usually, programs take an input and process it to produce an output
+* In Python, you can use the print function to produce an output
+* This creates a textual representation of something to the screen (see Code Examples\Simple Input & Output)
+* To get input from the user in Python, you can use the input function
+* This function prompts the user for an input, and returns what they answers as a __string__ (the contents are automatically __escaped__) (see Code Examples\Simple Input & Output)

+## String Operations

 # Code Examples

 ## Your first program